The official blog of the Lung Institute.

 Your chronic bronchitis treatment plan will depend on the severity of your condition.
 The most important step you can take now is to quit smoking.
 Many doctors prescribe bronchodilators to open up the airways in your lungs.
 Some doctors may prescribe a medication to relax the muscles in your airways while others may recommend corticosteroids.
 For some patients with chronic bronchitis, your doctor may recommend pulmonary rehabilitation, which is a program designed to help you improve your breathing and overall well-being.
 These treatments are meant to manage chronic bronchitis symptoms.

-Many patients with chronic lung diseases have found alternative treatments, such as stem cell therapy, helpful in treating their conditions.
-Because stem cell therapy works to promote healing from within, it addresses the disease at its source.
+Many patients with chronic lung diseases have found alternative treatments, such as cellular therapy, helpful in treating their conditions.
+Because cellular therapy works to promote healing from within, it addresses the disease at its source.
 Many patients report being able to come off or reduce their oxygen use after treatment, and they report having an improved quality of life.
 While it’s helpful to know the chronic bronchitis facts, taking a proactive step in your healthcare is even more important.
-If you or someone you love has chronic bronchitis, emphysema of COPD and would like to learn more about stem cell treatment, contact us at (800) 729-3065.
+If you or someone you love has chronic bronchitis, emphysema of COPD and would like to learn more about cellular therapy, contact us at (800) 729-3065.